MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 2.  **Set up a Microsoft Office 365 subscription.** You must set up a subscription to use OneDrive, but you aren't required to purchase all the applications in the Microsoft 365 suite.
 To get started, follow the steps in [Set up Microsoft 365 Apps for business](/office365/admin/setup/setup).

-3.  **Add OneDrive licenses.** Review your plan options in [Compare OneDrive for Business plans](https://products.office.com/onedrive-for-business/compare-onedrive-for-business-plans), and then add the licenses you need.
+3.  **Add OneDrive licenses.** Review your plan options in [Compare OneDrive plans](https://products.office.com/onedrive-for-business/compare-onedrive-for-business-plans), and then add the licenses you need.

 When you've completed these tasks, you're ready to plan for, deploy, and configure the OneDrive sync app and applications.
 To do that, complete these three simple steps: